dy/plot-grid/readme.md

 | `colors` | Color or array of colors, corresponding to lines. |
 | `ticks` | List with tick sizes. |
 | `labels` | Text values for the labels. |

+For complete list of details log state object in console.

 ### grid.update(options)